T. M. Opera O: Racing career

-T M Opera O finished second in his only start at age two, after which he injured his left hind leg and was unable to race again for several months.
+T. M. Opera O finished second in his only start at age two, after which he injured his left hind leg and was unable to race again for several months.

 At age three, he made ten starts, amassing a record of four wins, two seconds and three thirds.
 Early in the year he broke his maiden, then won the Yukiyanagi Sho at Hanshin over a distance of 2000m for his first stakes win.
 He followed this up by winning the Grade III Mainichi Hai on March 28, 1999.
-Despite his three race winning streak, he was largely dismissed at odds of 11–1 in the Grade I Satsuki Sho (Japanese 2000 Guineas) on April 18.
+Despite his three-race winning streak, he was largely dismissed at odds of 11–1 in the Grade I Satsuki Sho (Japanese 2000 Guineas) on April 18.
 He raced near the back of the field during the early running then circled wide in deep stretch and prevailed by a neck in the final strides.

 Later that year, he finished second in the Kikuka Sho (Japanese St Leger) and third in both the Tokyo Yushun (Japanese Derby) and Arima Kinen.
 He received the JRA Award for Best Three-Year-Old Colt.

 2000: Four-year old season

-As a four-year-old in 2000, T M Opera O was undefeated in 8 starts, including four domestic Grade I wins and one international Grade I win.
+As a four-year-old in 2000, T. M. Opera O was undefeated in 8 starts, including five domestic Grade I wins and one international Grade I win.

 He started the season on March 19 with a win in the Hanshin Daishoten at a distance of 3000m.
 He then won the Tenno Sho (spring) at a distance of 3200m (roughly 2 miles) before shortening up to a distance of 2200m to win the Takarazuka Kinen.

-After a brief layoff, T M Opera won the Kyoto Daishoten on October 8.
+After a brief layoff, T. M. Opera won the Kyoto Daishoten on October 8.
 On October 29, he started in the 2000m Tenno Sho (autumn) from the outside post position 13.
 Jockey Ryuji Wada rode him strongly from the gate and moved aggressively towards the rail to save ground around the first turn.
-T M Opera O settled in third place then swung wide as they turned into the final stretch.
+T. M. Opera O settled in third place then swung wide as they turned into the final stretch.
 He battled with Meisho Doto before hitting the lead with 200m remaining, then drew away to win by 2 1/2 lengths.
 He became just the third horse to win both the spring and autumn versions of the Tenno Sho in the same year.
 "He has no faults", said Wada.
 "And mentally he's so tough I wish he’d share some of it with me."